 For instance, women who smoke, are overweight or on specific diets can also experience earlier menopause.
 If you’re younger and start to experience any of the menopausal symptoms, you’ll want to follow up with your gynecologist or primary care physician for diagnostic testing and further treatment recommendations.

 Hormone Therapy for Menopause

 With menopause comes the hormonal imbalances and overall bodily discomfort that most women have heard horror stories about and have come to dread.
 The severity of your symptoms will determine what course of action your healthcare provider will recommend.

 For example, treatment for vaginal dryness is with topical creams that may include estrogen.
-For hot flash symptoms, oral medications like a selective serotonin and norepinephrine reuptake inhibitor or anticonvulsants that can change certain amounts of brain chemicals that regulate the body’s temperature.
+For hot flash symptoms, oral medications can change specific amounts of brain chemicals that regulate the body’s temperature.

 More commonly, physicians will prescribe hormone therapy for the multiple symptoms associated with menopause.

 There are two types of standardized hormone therapy:

 - Estrogen-Therapy only therapy (ET)– The estrogen hormone provides the most menopausal symptom relief.
 Most commonly, estrogen is for women without a uterus due to a hysterectomy.